panchalakshar0687-source/medical-sql-project/README.md

 # Medical SQL Project

-This is a SQL project based on medical data stored in CSV files.
+This is a SQL project based on medical data.

 ## About the Project
 This project uses SQL to answer a set of questions using medical datasets.